martyromero/martyromero.github.io/_posts/2019-27-12-i-need-more-music.md

 ---
 layout: post
 title: I need more music
-summary: I have noticed that I have become "bitchy" at work.
-I hate that word, but there really is no other way to describe my attitude.
+summary: I have noticed that I have become bitchy at work.
+I hate that word, but there really is no other way to describe my attitude
 category: blog
 comments: true
 tags:fall, reflections, personal, life
-description: I have noticed that I have become "bitchy" at work.
-I hate that word, but there really is no other way to describe my attitude.
+description: I have noticed that I have become bitchy at work.
+I hate that word, but there really is no other way to describe my attitude
 ---

 ![This is my spotify year in review for 2019]({{ site.siteurl }}/public/posts/spotify-year-in-review-2019.png){:.post-hero}